Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ## 11) gZIL ending period

 `gZIL` has been set to end on block `1483713`.
 This value cannot and will not be changed.
-With changes to block time in `v8.0.0`, the ending wall clock may varies as a result
+With changes to block time in `v8.0.0`, the ending wall clock may varies as a result.

+## 12) bug fixes around mining

+We have fix some mining node joining issue.
+Special thanks to [K1-pool](https://k1pool.com/pool/zil) for a few issues to us.